Air France Flight 009: Investigation

-The accident was investigated by the Bureau d'Enquêtes et d'Analyses pour la Sécurité de l'Aviation Civile.
+The accident was investigated by the French government's Bureau d'Enquêtes et d'Analyses pour la Sécurité de l'Aviation Civile.
 The investigation found that the cause of the accident was controlled flight into terrain due to inadequate navigation by the pilot whilst operating under VFR conditions.
 It was found that the pilot had sent inaccurate position reports and that he had failed to identify the airport.

-Notable casualties
+Victims

-Notable people killed in the accident included the French former middleweight world champion boxer Marcel Cerdan; French violinist Ginette Neveu, French artist Bernard Boutet de Monvel and Kay Kamen, a merchandising executive for the Walt Disney Company.
+Among the victims were French former middleweight boxing world champion Marcel Cerdan, who was on his way to New York to meet French singer Edith Piaf, with whom he was having an affair.
+Other victims included French violinist Ginette Neveu, artist Bernard Boutet de Monvel, and American Walt Disney Company merchandising executive Kay Kamen.